pohlondrej/free-genai-bootcamp-2025/wikipedia-topic-explorer/README.md

 - Generate vocabulary lists of key terms used in the summary
 - Crawl the web for images related to the topic

+## Technical Documentation
+For detailed technical specifications and architecture, see [Project Documentation](docs/Project.md).

 ## Workflow

 1. User provides a topic in English